iv4xr-project/aplib/docs/manual/Fewmore_simpleExamples.md

       ...
 ```

-#### Strategy to solve the goal
+#### Tactic to solve the goal

-To solve the previously given goal (or any goal), the agent will need a strategy.
-The following strategy will first ask a hint from the user (in the form of a lower bound for x), and then it will make a guess:
+To solve the previously given goal (or any goal), the agent will need a tactic.
+The following tactic will first ask a hint from the user (in the form of a lower bound for x), and then it will make a guess:

 ```java
 SEQ(asklb,guess)
 ```

-If after the `guess` action the goal is not solved, the agent will implicitly repeat the above strategy at the next tick, on and on, until the goal is solved.
+If after the `guess` action the goal is not solved, the agent will implicitly repeat the above tactic at the next tick, on and on, until the goal is solved.

 #### Full code